 In this class our official mode of communication is through email located inside Webcourses.
 All communication between student and instructor and between student and student should be respectful and professional.
 It is the student's responsibility to check the "coursemail" tool frequently.
 You may also wish to create a Knight's Email account at www.knightsemail.ucf.edu for separate official communication from the university.

 Faculty should include in their syllabi procedures for resolving conflicts between the normal class schedule and major religious observances.
 Students are expected to notify their instructor in advance if they intend to miss class to observe a holy day of their religious faith.
 Click here for a list of the major religious holidays in a number of faiths.
-For more details about these and other holidays, go to http://www.fctl.ucf.edu/TeachingAndLearningResources/CourseDesign/MajorReligiousHolidays/ or contact the Office of Diversity Initiatives at 407-823-6479.
+For more details about these and other holidays, go to http://www.fctl.ucf.edu/TeachingAndLearningResources/CourseDesign/MajorReligiousHolidays/ or contact the Office of Diversity and Inclusion at 407-823-6479.